cosmos/cosmos-sdk/docs/building-modules/messages-and-queries.md

 ### `Msg` Services

 Starting from v0.40, defining Protobuf `Msg` services is the recommended way to handle messages.
-A `Msg` protobuf service should be created for each module, typically in `tx.proto` (see more info about [conventions and naming](../core/encoding.md#faq)).
+A Protobuf `Msg` service should be created for each module, typically in `tx.proto` (see more info about [conventions and naming](../core/encoding.md#faq)).
 It must have an RPC service method defined for each message in the module.

 See an example of a `Msg` service definition from `x/bank` module:

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc1/proto/cosmos/bank/v1beta1/tx.proto#L10-L17

-Each `Msg` service RPC must have exactly one argument, which must implement the `sdk.Msg` interface, and a protobuf response.
+Each `Msg` service RPC must have exactly one argument, which must implement the `sdk.Msg` interface, and a Protobuf response.
 The naming convention is to call the RPC argument `Msg<service-rpc-name>` and the RPC response `Msg<service-rpc-name>Response`.
-Example:
+For example:
 ```
   rpc Send(MsgSend) returns (MsgSendResponse);
 ```